lumi-a/masters-thesis/thesis.typ

   ],
 ) <algorithm-local-search-bin-packing>

+Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the variance of the noise on $Mutation$, or stochastically allowing replacing $I$ with $I′$, even if $I′$ has a worse score, to prevent getting stuck in local optima.
 See @local-search-plot for trajectories drawn from @algorithm-local-search-bin-packing.
-Unsurprisingly, the algorithm quickly improves early on, but struggles to make more progress later.

 #figure(
   {